 Local data are much more complete for 1789 because an aggregation of all directions has been made by the Bureau de la Balance de Commerce for this given year.
+This source, called “National par direction”, can be found in the National Archives (AN).

 Method

 In order to analyze Anglo-French trade, some treatments on the database were necessary.
 First, I created a new classification based on each category of goods impacted by the Eden agreement (see Table 1).
 Then, a standardization of the units of measurement was indispensable to compare flows and apply specific tariffs on goods.
-Finally, I used the “repeated sales” process, a regression applied in other studies on the Project (Pierre Hollegien, Elisa Tirindelli, Quentin Vidal) in order to estimate trade when we don’t have data for a specific good and year.
+Finally, I used the “repeated sales” process, a regression applied in other studies on the Project (Pierre Hollegien, Elisa Tirindelli, Quentin Vidal) in order to estimate trade when data were missing.

 The Eden classification